 Port Leyden is a tiny village located in the state of New York.
 With a population of 668 people and two constituent neighborhoods, Port Leyden is the 792nd largest community in New York.
-Much of the housing stock in Port Leyden was built prior to World War II, making it one of the older and more historic villages in the country.
+Port Leyden has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Because occupations involving physical labor dominate the local economy, Port Leyden is generally considered to be a blue-collar town.
-39.77% of the Port Leyden workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Port Leyden is a village of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Port Leyden who work in sales jobs (16.60%), teaching (10.04%), and personal care services (8.11%).
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Port Leyden is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Port Leyden is a village of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Port Leyden who work in sales jobs (16.55%), teaching (10.79%), and office and administrative support (10.07%).

 Being a small village, Port Leyden does not have a public transit system used by locals to get to and from work.

 The most common language spoken in Port Leyden is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Polish and German.